 Parking: for the walk through the meadows I parked in Muker village.
 There is either limited roadside parking at the west end of the village or a pay and display park at the east end.

-Route map: click on the arrow to play the route.
-GPX route available by clicking in the Plotaroute.com link at the bottom right.
+Route map: Swaledale and Muker meadows.
+Click on the arrow to play the route.
+GPX route and other downloads of the route available for free by clicking in the Plotaroute.com link at the bottom right.

 Due to the lockdown restrictions in the previous months travel was limited.
-However, I did not want to miss an opportunity to see the famous hay meadows in Swaledale I drove over to take a look one day in July.
+However, I did not want to miss an opportunity to see the famous hay meadows in Swaledale I drove over to take a look at the Swaledale and Muker meadows one day in July.
+Update: There is another blog post here where the buttercups are in full bloom.

 My route over was via Kirkby Stephen and then heading into Swaledale from the western end.
 Its not my normal route into the dale but I wanted to check out a couple of locations first.